 - “An Act To honor veterans on the 11th day of November of each year, a day dedicated to world peace,” 68 Stat.
 168 (1 Jun 1954). ↩

 - “An Act To provide for uniform annual observances of certain legal public holidays on Mondays, and for other purposes,” 82 Stat.
 250 ( 27 Jun 1968). ↩

 - “An Act To redesignate November 11 of each year as Veterans Day and to make such day a legal public holiday,” 89 Stat.
 479 (18 Sep 1975). ↩

-- The list would be longer if I included those who wore a particular shade of grey… and, with apologies, I don’t have room in one blog post to even begin to list the cousins! ↩
+- The list would be so much longer if I even began to list the cousins! ↩